LilyTronics/lily_data_logger_software/readme.md

   * NI USB-6009 (requires drivers from NI)
   * Protek 506 digital multimeter
   * Arduino Uno IO module (reading analog voltages, reading and writing digital IO, sketch for the Arduino Uno is included in this repo)
-  * Add simulated instruments (for demo/testing the application):
-    * multimeter giving some random values
-    * temperature chamber

 ## Installation